 Back injuries, especially low back injuries, are very common in personal injury claims.
 Back and neck pain is often a result of a car accident.
-A common back injury happens when the injury further damages a bulging disk and the structures around it.
-The bulging pushes on or pinches the nerves as they exit the foramen.
+A common back injury happens when the injury further damages a bulging disc and the structures around it.
+The bulging disc pushes on or pinches the nerves as they exit the foramen.
 When a person gets a pinched nerve they often experience pain.
-Sometimes the pain goes down, or radiates, down the leg or arm.
+Sometimes the pain radiates down the leg or arm.
 This is called radiculopathy.

 Degenerative Changes Increase the Risk of Injury

 After an injury with back pain, the doctor may find a degenerative disc on X-rays, CT scans or MRI’s.
 The disc may be either bulging or herniated.
 When found, insurance defense lawyers may point out that the degeneration changes existed before the accident.

 Bulging discs occur frequently even in asymptomatic people.
 Studies have found that some people with bulging discs have never had back pain.